cloudquery/cloudquery/website/pages/blog/announcing-cloudquery-snowflake-destination.md

 ## Summary

-This is the first Snowflake destination plugin release with more improvments coming, and I'd love to hear your use-cases and ideas on how you leverage it.
+This is the first Snowflake destination plugin release with more improvements coming, and I'd love to hear your use-cases and ideas on how to leverage it.
 Feel free to open an issue on [GitHub](https://github.com/cloudquery/cloudquery) or join our [Discord](https://cloudquery.io/discord) to share your ideas.